lazychords/lazychords-lib/README.md

 # Back-end lib of the LazyChords project
 [![Build Status](https://travis-ci.org/lazychords/lazychords-lib.svg?branch=master)](https://travis-ci.org/lazychords/lazychords-lib)

 This is the core of the LazyChords project, where the data models (how the melodies, chords,…) are described and the main algorithm is implemented.
+If you're looking for a gui, please have look [here](https://github.com/lazychords/lazychords-gui)

 Due to the essential aspect of this library for the project, we'll focus on the code quality, the test coverage, and the overall stability.